 If the defendant in your injury case has concerns that they will not get their desired result, they may propose a settlement.
 When you have a lawyer who has a track record of getting their clients the verdicts and settlements they want at your side, you may be in a great position.
 Once a defendant offers a settlement, you can review it with your lawyer and decide how to proceed.

 Your lawyer will be honest with you about a settlement proposal.
 If you receive an offer that does not give you enough damages to recover from your injury, your attorney will let you know.
-You make the final decision on an offer, and if you decide to approve it, your lawyer will comply with your request.

 What Not to Do When You Are Involved in a TBI Case

 An at-fault party’s insurance company may reach out to you just days after you suffer an injury to your brain.
 The business may propose a settlement or ask you to speak about your injury on the record.
-In either of these scenarios, it may be best not to do anything since you may inadvertently compromise your ability to get the damages you want.

-If you want to keep your family members and friends up to date about your injury, you may want to do so through phone calls, emails, and text messages.
+If you want to keep your family members and friends informed about your injury, consider doing so through phone calls, emails, and text messages.
 You may be tempted to publish photos and details about your injury on social media.
-Yet, you should avoid using social networks to share information about your injury because an at-fault party may see what you post and try to use it to dispute your claim.

 Get Legal Help from a Richmond TBI Lawyer

-Serving clients in Richmond and other areas of Virginia, MartinWren, P.C. offers legal help in personal injury claims.
+MartinWren, P.C., offers legal help in personal injury claims to clients in Richmond and other areas of Virginia.
 We tirelessly work to help you get your life back and are here to assist you with your traumatic brain injury case.
-To schedule a free case consultation with our Richmond traumatic brain injury attorney, contact us today.

-Call 434-817-3100 or complete a Case Evaluation form
+Call (434) 817-3100 or complete a Case Evaluation form